Prince-tech-bit/Princetech-X-bot/README.md

 - 🐳 Docker support
 - ☁️ Heroku configuration

 > **Note:** The 800-command catalog is a command framework/catalog.
-It does not mean that all 800 entries are fully implemented features.
+It most work mean that all 800 entries are fully implemented features.

 ---